 (1) The directions prescribed by this section for regulating voting by means of early ballot papers, whether within or outside the State, shall be complied with.

+(1a) Subsection (2) applies if an elector is issued with an early ballot paper under section 90(4)(c).

 (2)(a) The elector shall complete the declaration and exhibit his early ballot paper, unmarked, to an authorised witness.

 (b) The authorised witness shall sign his name in his own handwriting on the declaration in the space provided for the purpose and shall add the date he so signs and his address as at that date.